Setupad/Setupad-Prebid-Mobile-Integration-Documentation/swift_documentation/banner.md

 ---

-## Adding banner element to the layout
+## Adding a banner element to the layout
-Banner is added to the view using `addbannerViewToView` function, to which the banner is passed.
-This function should be included in the same file where the banner function is.
-In the provided code elow, the banner is added at the bottom of the layout and cetered horizontally.
+The banner is added to the view using the `addbannerViewToView()` function, to which the banner object is passed.
+This function should be included in the same file where the `createBanner` function is.
+In the provided code below, the banner is added at the bottom of the layout and centered horizontally.
 ```swift
     func addBannerViewToView(_ bannerView: GAMBannerView) {
         bannerView.translatesAutoresizingMaskIntoConstraints = false